 This giant 43″ display has input lag and response time performance that’s unmatched by any TV in this price range.

-The Philips Momentum 436M6VBPAB is based on a VA panel with wide 178-degree wide viewing angles, a superior 4,000:1 static contrast ratio, 4K UHD, and 10-bit color depth via dithering (8-bit + 2-bit FRC).
+The Philips Momentum 436M6VBPAB is based on a VA panel with broad 178-degree wide viewing angles, a superior 4,000:1 static contrast ratio, 4K UHD, and 10-bit color depth via dithering (8-bit + 2-bit FRC).

 Thanks to its quantum dot technology, the monitor delivers rich colors which cover 97.6% of the DCI-P3 color gamut amounting to 145% sRGB or 119% NTSC.

 In addition to the wide color gamut and high contrast, the Philips monitor has a stellar typical luminance of up to 720-nits and peak brightness of over 1,000-nits for HDR content.

 In short, the monitor offers a stunning image quality with vibrant colors, true blacks, and vivid details in shadows and highlights of the picture.